DU Funded Research Grants

 Traditional Conference Grant

-The TCG is awarded to the faculty members who intend to present their research work in national and international conferences.
-The faculty members can claim a maximum of 1000 R.O.
+The Traditional Conference Grant is awarded to the faculty members who intend to present their research work in national and international prestigious conferences.
+For details related to the grant and procedure to apply, please refer to research regulations.

 Online Conference grant (OCG)

-Taking into consideration the prevalence of COVID-19 pandemic around the globe, numerous precautionary measures have been taken by many countries including closure or restricted air travel.
+Taking into consideration the prevalence of COVID-19 pandemic around the globe in 2020, numerous precautionary measures were taken by many countries including closure or restricted air travel.
 In view of the same, various international societies and universities had resorted to online conferences to continue with the research initiative of academics across the world.
-Considering this, DU has decided to allow online line conference paper presentation and attendance for the academic year 2020-21 only.
-This initiative will help support our faculty to continue with their research endeavors by attending such scientific forums by exchanging research experiences and building research networks.
+This initiative will help support our faculty to continue their research activities by attending such scientific forums by exchanging research experiences and building research networks.

-For detailed terms and conditions, please refer to Section 2.1 of DU Research & development Guidelines.
+For detailed terms and conditions, please refer to DU Research Guidelines.

 DU Internal Grants & Incentives